 Olympic Figure Skater and World Silver Medalist

 Boasting more than 30 years in both amateur and professional figure skating, Elizabeth Manley was the first Canadian female to successfully land a triple-double combination jump in competition.
 She has participated in two Olympic Games (where she won the 1988 silver medal and became the Olympic freestyle champion), six World Championships, and has won three National Titles.
 Reliving her incredible journey for audiences, Manley gives a behind-the-scenes glimpse into what it takes to make it to the

-Manley is the former national spokesperson for Herbal Magic, and a current spokesperson for Ovarian Cancer Canada, The Alzheimer’s Society of Ottawa, and the Winners Walk of Hope.She is also an advocate for the Alzheimer’s Association of Canada, an ambassador for the Health Council of Canada.
+Manley is the former national spokesperson for Herbal Magic, and a current spokesperson for The Alzheimer’s Society of Ottawa, and former spokesperson for Winners Walk of Hope for Ovarian Cancer Canada .She is also an advocate for the Alzheimer’s Association of Canada, an ambassador for the Health Council of Canada.